 The baby is checked right away to make sure he or she doesn't have trouble breathing.

 This may happen from medicines the mother received during labor or delivery.

 Once the baby is checked over, a nurse will wrap the baby in blankets and bring the

 baby to you.
 In some cases, babies born by cesarean will first need to be watched

 in the nursery for a short time.
 All of the usual procedures, such as weighing and

-giving medications, are done there.
-Usually, your baby can be brought to you while
+giving medicines, are done there.
+Usually, your baby can be brought to you while you

 right in the recovery room, just as with a vaginal delivery.